Extrapolation-based Prediction-Correction Methods for Time-varying Convex Optimization: Primal Online Algorithms

 Then the trajectory $\{\x_k\}_{k \in \mathbb{N}}$ generated by the prediction-correction algorithm converges Q-linearly with rate $\zeta(\Nc) \zeta(\Np)$ to a neighborhood of the optimal trajectory $\{\x_k^*\}_{k \in \mathbb{N}}$, whose radius is upper bounded as

 \end{theorem} \begin{proof} See \cref{proof:th:extrapolation-convergence}. \end{proof}

-\begin{remark} Notice that if the operator $\X$ converting between $\z$ and the primal variable $\x$ is the identity (which is the case \emph{e.g.} for gradient and proximal gradient methods -- see \cref{subsubsec:primal-methods}), then $\zeta(\Nc) \zeta(\Np) < 1$ is automatically satisfied whenever at least one of $\Nc$ or $\Np$ is non-zero. \end{remark}
+\begin{remark}[$\Nc$ and $\Np$ choice] Notice that if the operator $\X$ converting between $\z$ and the primal variable $\x$ is the identity (which is the case \emph{e.g.} for gradient and proximal gradient methods), then $\zeta(\Nc) \zeta(\Np) < 1$ is automatically satisfied whenever at least one of $\Nc$ or $\Np$ is non-zero. \end{remark}

-We conclude presenting in \cref{tab:convergence-comparison} a comparison of the convergence results proposed in this section, with the required assumptions and the asymptotic error that they achieve highlighting their dependence on $\Np, \Nc$ and the sampling period $\Ts$.
-In addition, to further discuss how the different methods behave in different regimes, we also explicitly compute the asymptotic radius for a few notable cases in \cref{tab:convergence-comparison-radius}.
-As one can see, the use of one method or the other is case dependent.
-In particular, (in the considered setting) for the case of poor prediction ($\zeta(\Np) \approx 1$), then correction-only appear to be the best, while in good prediction regimes Taylor-based prediction and Extrapolation-based prediction achieve lower error bounds and they are alternatively the best in different situations.